Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Where is Joffre Lakes and Getting to the Trailhead

-Joffre Lakes is a glacier lake located in British Columbia, about a 3-hours drive from Vancouver.
-The trailhead (link) is just off Duffey Lake Road, around 20 minutes past Pemberton on Highway 99.
+Joffre Lakes is a glacier lake located in British Columbia, about a 3-hour drive from Vancouver.
+The trailhead (check here) is just off Duffey Lake Road, around 20 minutes past Pemberton on Highway 99.

-We, for instance, decided to camp near Whistler the night before and aimed to be at the trailhead by 8 am.
+The night before the hike, we decided to camp near Whistler with the goal to be at the trailhead by 8 am.
 At this time, Joffre Lakes parking lot was still empty but when we got back to our car in the afternoon it was completely full.

 If you don’t own a vehicle and are interested in getting to Joffre Lakes without a car, ParkBus usually offers connections between Vancouver and Joffre Lakes.
-Unfortunately, for the 2025 seasons, they didn’t get the permission to operate in the park.
+For the 2026 season, they’re still trying to get the permission to operate in the park.

 Well, the easy answer is that Joffre Lakes is absolutely breathtaking.
 The vibrant turquoise color and the glacier-fed water make a trip very worthwhile.
-Also, all three lakes are framed by the snow-capped mountains and make for a very scenic hike surrounded by the alpine scenery.
+Also, all three lakes are framed by the snow-capped mountains and make for a very scenic hike in BC.

 When is the Best Time for a Joffre Lakes Hike?